sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 This package focuses on a few main goals:

-* Pythonic -- for example, you can get at the children of any node with [], and do the other Python list operations.
-Enums and generators are available where appropriate, everything is type-hinted and has unit-tests, and so on.
+* Pythonic -- for example, getting/setting children of a node with [] just works (including negative offsets and slices).
+So do the other Python list operations.
+Enums and generators are available where appropriate.

-* Fast -- my benchmarks show the DOM replacement about 40% faster than minidom.
+* Fast -- my benchmarks on fairly large structures show basedom is about 40% faster than minidom.
+Of course this will vary depending on countless factors.

+* Configurable space/time tradeoffs.
+Profiling showed that for typical DOM structures it costs more to create and maintain sibling chains, than they save. basedom can be set to handle siblings three different ways, by changing _siblingImpl before creating a document (you cannot safely change it later, though that wouldn't be too bad to add).

+** SiblingImpl.PARENT (the default): siblings are found by searching the (typically fairly short) parent.childNodes.
+This saves space and update time, but will be slow on very wide/bushy trees.

+** SiblingImpl.CHNUM: each node stores its position among its siblings.
+This makes it things like previousSibling and nextSibling really fast, but inserting and deleting nodes is slower (all following siblings have to have their position numbers updated).
+Operations like getChildIndex() just return the value instead of having to search.

+** SiblingImpl.LINKS: each node stores a direct pointer to its previousSibling and nextSibling.
+This costs a little space, and non-trivial update time when the tree is modified (including during the initial build.
+NOT doing this accounts for much of the speed buff over minidom.

+* Reliable.
+Nearly everything is type-hinted.
+Lint scores are nearly all 10 (excluding deductions for "TODO" notes).
-* Reliable -- there is an accompanying unittest suite, which provides over 80% coverage so far.
+There is an accompanying unittest suite with about 80% coverage so far.

 * Backward compatible -- this should work as a drop-in replacement for minidom, lxml, and some other tools.
 Even obsolete features are usually included where they don't lead to direct conflicts.
+A few methods support additional (optional) keyword parameters (for example, a FormatOptions object can be passed to toprettyxml() to give much more layout and syntax control.

+* Sideways compatible -- basedom provides roundtrippable mapping to and from JSON.
+This is implemented in jsonx.py, and can be hooked to this or another DOM implementation.
+It uses a specific mapping for XML structure and semantics, which I call "JSON-X".
+It supports all XML node types, such that XML always becomes valid JSON, and the JSON can be reloaded to get the same DOM back.
+I have been unable to find any other XML-to-JSON convertor that handles everything and can round-trip.
-If you find places where it doesn't work as expected, please let me know.
+If you find places where JSON-X doesn't work as expected, please let me know.

 * Modern -- the API includes a lot of more modern features.
-It follows much more recent DOM versions than xml.dom.minidom.
+It supports the features of more recent DOM versions than does xml.dom.minidom, and includes many methods from whatWG, HTML DOM, etree, and so on.
-Obvious cases include
+Obvious cases include:
     ** whatwg exception names (though the older ones are available as synonyms) ** innerXML and outerXML (similar to the HTML DOM), ** predicates like node.isElement (instead of node.nodeType == Node.ELEMENT_NODE)